dk307/HSPI_HistoricalRecords/asserts/Introduction.md

 The database size is shown in Plugin->Database statistics page.

 * What is the duration for which the records are retained?
 It is controlled by the setting in the Plugin setting page.
 Default is 30 days.
+Only increase this if you machine allows for the increased size and compute requirements.

 * How do I take backup of the database ?
 The plugin supports the default backups of Homeseer.
 The sqlite database should get backed up with homeseer backup.